CorfuDB/CorfuDB/README.md

 $ ./CorfuDB/bin/corfu_server -ms 9000
 ```

-This starts a in-memory single node Corfu infrastructure on port 9000.
+This starts an in-memory single node Corfu infrastructure on port 9000.
 To point clients at this infrastructure, point them at localhost:9000.

 ### How do I make sure it works?
 To test your Corfu infrastructure, you can use the Corfu utilities.
 One of the first things you might want to do is check is the layout, which described the configuration of servers in the Corfu infrastructure.
 To run this, try: